 The New (And Not-So-New) World of the DBA

-Regardless of how the cloud changes the precise processes, the core tasks of the DBA will always be vital to the health of your database environments.
+Regardless of how the cloud changes the precise processes, the core tasks of the DBA will always be vital to the health of your Oracle, SQL Server, or NoSQL database environments.
 What is changing is how they are performed, and the newer technologies with which they are delivered.
 Here are just a few of the shifts happening in the world of the DBA:

 Less Hardware - With the increasing adoption of the cloud, modern DBAs provision what the business needs that day rather than for a piece of physical hardware that is supposed to last three to four years.

 More Flexible Demand Cycles - Modern Database Administrators are also extremely aware of their organizations’ demand cycles and make use of the bursting capability of cloud to successfully accommodate a surge in demand.